cfkgc-paper/CFKGC-paper/README.md

 > Zhuofeng Li, Haoxiang Zhang, Qiannan Zhang, Ziyi Kou, and Shichao Pei.
 2024.
 Learning from Novel Knowledge: Continual Few-shot Knowledge Graph Completion.
 In Proceedings of the 33rd ACM International Conference on Information and Knowledge Management (CIKM '24).
 Association for Computing Machinery, New York, NY, USA, 1326–1335. https://doi.org/10.1145/3627673.3679734
 >

++ Please star our repo 🌟 and cite our paper if you feel useful.
+Feel free to open an issue if you have any questions.

 ## Introduction

 Knowledge graph (KG) completion is vital for uncovering missing knowledge and addressing incompleteness in KGs.
 While few-shot models following meta-learning have shown promise for rare relations, they typically assume static KGs.
 In reality, KGs evolve with newly emerging relations, requiring continual learning capabilities.